Operations Wallace and Hardy: Operations

-On 19 August Operation Wallace commenced, under the command of Major Roy Farran, sixty men landed with 20 Jeeps at Rennes airfield near the Breton capital, which was by then under Allied control.
+On 19 August Operation Wallace commenced, under the command of Major Roy Farran.
+Initially 54 men landed with 18 Jeeps at Rennes airfield near the Breton capital, which was by then under Allied control.
+A further two jeeps and six men joined the part several days later.
 Two days later Farran divided his party into three groups, and ordered them to maintain a distance of thirty minutes to increase the chances of not being discovered, as well as avoiding all German resistance.
 The journey to Hibbert's position took Farran and his men four days and some 200 mi behind German lines and headed to the northern bank of the river Loire.
 The first fifty miles were uneventful, as local French resistance fighters were able to help the SAS troopers avoid German positions.
 Soon after a number ran into Germans in the villages and towns, and most had to fight their way out.
 A number of jeeps were lost as well as eight men; some escaped and even had to get their way back to Paris and join Farran by parachute at a later date.

 Now left with only seven of his original Jeeps, Farran pressed on, and as they approached the forest the column halted near a railway line.
 A train carrying Germans came into view; Farran ordered the engine to be targeted and it was shredded by a ferocious rate of fire from the column's Vickers K guns.
 The damaged engine came to a halt as the SAS men engaged the German troops in the rear of the train while the French civilians including the engine crew bailed out.
 As they approached their final destination they assaulted a German radar station and forced the German garrison to flee.
 Prisoners taken informed the SAS troopers that they believed the Jeeps to be the advance guard of General George S. Patton's United States Third Army.

-Eventually the party linked with Hibbert's men at the Hardy I base.
+Eventually the party linked with Hibbert's men at the Hardy base.
 Farran took command of the combined group, which consisted of a composite squadron of 60 troopers, 10 jeeps and a civilian truck, and ordered it to move to another base deeper in the forest to avoid further German scrutiny.